Helsinki-Genomic-Graph-Database/HGGD/documentation/development_manual.md

 The project has poetry as dependency management.
 Most development can thus be done using `poetry shell`-command locally.
 This can probably be done with just Docker too.
 Running the website locally work with `./gunicorn.sh`-command.

+## Production server

+We had some problems with [Ubuntu AppArmor](https://ubuntu.com/server/docs/security-apparmor) randomly blocking some `sudo docker-compose` -commands from executing.
+With no success trying to turn it off, AppArmor is now removed completely from the server by the IT-deparment.

 ## Website design

 The website is using some University of Helsinki html-templates and styling that are taken from the [university styling guide](https://static.helsinki.fi/ds/).
 The downloaded stylesheets in `layout.html` are from the guide.
 The styling guide was in alpha-stage at the moment of development so a lot of styling was done by hand as some of the styling from the guide didn't work.
 It is possible that something will change in the guide in the future so it might break something on the website.